antoniobrandaodesign/ab_boilerplate/README.md

 > This setup's main highlight is that it provides you with a "live HTML development mode", easy builds, structure, and really clean minimal code.

+> This project is meant to be used as a dependency of your project.
+Clone this project then create a Git submodule under a folder named "src" where your specific files will live

 Questions in the Issues section please.
 Contributions to improve this setup are welcome!

 Jeet is a great responsive framework.
 Much cleaner, leaner and faster than Bootstrap3.
 Combined with Rupture and Typographic, it allows you to create very complex layout flows very quickly with a few minimal lines of code.